j-a-valentine/GamblingSimulator/README.md

 **Goals for Iteration 3:**

-	- Create a simple slot machine game
+	- Cleaning up some of the previous code in the GamblingSystem class.

+	- Create a black jack game using new classes: Card, Deck, and BlackJack as well as implementing the game into the GamblingSystem